rpggio/fiddlesticks/readme.md

 # Fiddlesticks

-## Web based typography for word art, logos, and just fun.
+Web based typography for word art, logos, and just fun.

+## Usage

 This version of the application is designed to use S3 bucket for storage.
 Until a disk storage option is available for localhost, you can use this: